TelenorStartIoT/mic-workshops/docs/content/workshop-6/710-index.md

 weight: 710
 ---

-You can now select you thing in MIC and setup widgets to display data that it's sending.
+You can now select your thing in MIC and setup widgets to display data that it is sending.

 ![App Board Thing dashboard](/images/arduino-mkr-nb-1500-11-app-board.jpg "App Board Thing dashboard")